leafsphp/hana/apps/docs/src/docs/introduction/installation.md

 });
 ```

-Once you've done that, you need to rename your `src` to `pages`.
+Once you've done that, you can create a new folder in your `src` directory named `pages`.
 This is where all your routes (pages) will be stored.
 Every file in the `pages` directory will be treated as a route.
 You can read more about this [here](/docs/routing/).
 You also need to add an `_app.jsx` or `_app.tsx` file to your `pages` directory.
 This is where you will define your app's layout.
 You can read more about this [here](/docs/routing/).

 ```js
 const Application = ({ children }) => {